FREQUENTLY ASKED QUESTIONS

 CAN I BRING MY CHILD TO THE OPERA?

 Depending on the subject matter of the opera, opera can be great for children!
-This year's New in November 10 contains ADULT THEMES and is recommended for ages 16 and up.
+Our fall production: New in November 11 contains ADULT THEMES and is recommended for ages 16 and up.

 HOW LONG IS THE OPERA?

 Running times vary by opera and performance.
-Operas can last anywhere from 10 minutes (like at our New in November Festival of opera vignettes) to 3 hours.
+Operas can last anywhere from 10-20 minutes (like Fortune's Children: A Zoom Opera or selections from our New in November Festival of opera vignettes).
+Full-length operas can be anywhere from 1 hour to 3 hours long.

 Here is a list of running times for our operas this season:

-New in November 10 - Approximately 1 hour and 45 minutes.
+New in November 11 - Approximately 2 hours

 If you have any additional questions about attending the opera, please Contact us!